Skip to content

 cron

-Below is an example crontab for this alert:
+Below is an example entry for crontab:

-*/15 * * * * /path/to/python /path/to/job_defense_shield.py --cancel-zero-gpu-jobs --email -M della -r gpu > /path/to/log/zero_gpu_utilization.log 2>&1
+*/15 * * * * /path/to/job_defense_shield --cancel-zero-gpu-jobs --email -M della -r gpu > /path/to/log/zero_gpu_utilization.log 2>&1

 Note that the alert is ran every 15 minutes.
 This must also be the value of sampling_period_minutes.